smhasan24/Project_Team_Research/README.md

 ## **License**
 This project is for educational purposes and is not distributed under any formal license.

+## **Acknowledgements**
+- **R Community**: Special thanks to the R community for creating and maintaining valuable resources for statistical analysis and visualization.
+- **Stack Overflow**: For the helpful solutions and discussions that guided us through several implementation challenges.
+- **GitHub**: For providing a platform for collaboration and version control throughout the project.

 ## **Contact**
 For questions or feedback, please contact:
 - **SM Hasan**: [GitHub Profile](https://github.com/smhasan24)